heinermann/Valheim_mods/PassiveLanterns/README.md

 - Yagluth Thing: 3.76 -> 9.4
 - Golem Trophy: 4 -> 10

 For comparison, a standing wooden torch has a light range of 10.
+Note that this mod works with all *attachable* glowing items including modded ones, except for weapons.
+Mods that make anything attachable also work with this.

 ### Advantages
 - No fuel needed.